cilang/acu/src/introduction.md

-# ACU Framework
+# ACU Protocol

-The ACU Framework is a universal system for structured description and modeling.
+The ACU Protocol is a universal system for structured description and modeling.
 It posits that any coherent domain of knowledge or reality can be systematically described using a specific, constrained architecture.

 1. Core Components (The ACU Trinity)
-The framework is built from three foundational elements:
+The Protocol is built from three foundational elements:
    - Ariadi (A): The Container
      - Defined as a 4-dimensional hypersphere: S = {(x, y, z, w) ∈ ℝ⁴ | x² + y² + z² + w² = 1}.
      - Serves as the ultimate constraint, ensuring all models are bounded, finite, and mathematically "sane" (no infinities, no unbounded growth).